Checks¶

 warnings.formatwarning = formatwarning

-jscc.testing.checks.get_empty_files(include=<function _true>, **kwargs)[source]#
+- jscc.testing.checks.get_empty_files(include=<function _true>, **kwargs)[source]¶

-Yields the path (as a tuple) of any file that is empty.
+Yield the path (as a tuple) of any file that is empty.

-JSON files are empty if their parsed contents are empty (empty array, empty object, empty string or null).
-Other files are empty if they contain whitespace only.
+JSON files are empty if their parsed contents are empty (empty array, empty object, empty string or

 include (function) – a method that accepts a file path and file name, and returns whether to test the file (default true)